Posts Tagged ‘miscarriage’

 After a pregnancy ends in miscarriage or a stillbirth, a significant number of parents discover over time that their relationship as a couple also has suffered, according to a new study conducted at the University of Michigan in Ann Arbor.

-The Rite of Marriage includes three direct questions posed to the couple.
-The third of these is “Will you accept children lovingly from God and bring them up according to the law of Christ and his Church?”
-While couples answer “yes” to this question every day, it probably doesn’t occur to most that perhaps children […]
+The Order of Celebrating Matrimony includes three direct questions posed to the couple.
+The third of these is “Are you prepared to accept children lovingly from God and to bring them up according to the law of Christ and his Church?”
+While couples answer “yes” to this question every day, it probably doesn’t occur to […]